abinit/abinit/doc/developers/new_testsuite.md

   YAML documents themselves.

 Config tree
-: The configuration also take the form of a tree.
+: The configuration also takes the form of a tree.
 Its nodes are _specializations_ and its leaf are _parameters_ or _constraints_.
-  Its structure match the structure of the _data tree_ so one can define rules (constraint and parameters) that apply to a specific place of the _data tree_.
+  Its structure matches the structure of the _data tree_ so one can define rules (constraint and parameters) that apply to a specific place of the _data tree_.

 Specialization